kitttn/temptest/Firmware-Build.md

 1. RTOS support for the Toshiba Bridge ASICs.
 2. A development snapshot of firmware libraries supporting the Greybus Specification for UniPro communication by Project Ara modules using Toshiba Bridge ASICs.
-3. Example programs which exercise these libraries.
+3. Example programs that exercise these libraries.

 At the moment, the firmware uses a version of an open source (BSD Licensed) RTOS called [NuttX](http://www.nuttx.org/).
 Though this release is based on NuttX, the libraries we are developing have minimal dependency on that RTOS, and we expect they will port to other RTOSes straightforwardly.